RaghavSeth1/SpringBoot-ChangePassword_restApi/README.md

 - To IMPORT : Open POSTMAN--> Collection--> Import --> Link and paste below link.

 - Postman: https://www.getpostman.com/collections/f3dc558ad280aed2e74a
+- Please note this API code does not have logic to validate 80% similar password logic.
+That logic can be checked in other Junit project.

 Please let me know in case of any issues.